taddeseanb/kenya-hub/docs/user/ows-in-qgis.md

 author: Paul van Genuchten
 ---

+In case you find a relevant spatial dataset in the LSC Catalog you will notice in the link section of the record if a downloadable file or a web service to the data is available and of which type it is.
+Various tools can be used to open these formats and web services.
+On this page we list methods on how to open a data service in QGIS.

 [QGIS](https://qgis.org) is an open source desktop GIS application available for Windows, MacOX, Linux and Android.
 It supports a wide variety of spatial formats, spatial data services, digitisation tools and spatial processing tools.
 If you are not familiar with QGIS, follow the [getting started tutorial](https://qgis.org/en/site/forusers/) first.

 ## Visualize data using OGC:WMS